Skip to content

 What can Honorlock do?

-1. Remove the Honorlock extension when the exam is over.
-Simply navigate to the extension in the toolbar of Chrome, right-click, and remove.
-You can reinstall the extension for your next exam.
-It takes less than 30 seconds to install the Honorlock extension.
+1. Remove the Honorlock Extension: Once the exam ends, right-click the Honorlock extension in the Chrome toolbar and select “Remove.”
+You can reinstall it easily before your next exam.

 Does Honorlock sell your data?

-If Honorlock sells its proctoring business to another party, the information we’ve described elsewhere could then be transferred to the new owner to ensure continuity of proctoring for your exams under the conditions of your school’s agreement with us.
+If Honorlock sells its proctoring business to another party, the information described in other sections could be transferred to the new owner to ensure the continuity of proctoring for your exams according to your organization’s agreement with us.

-• Honorlock is hosted in the cloud through Amazon Web Services
+• Cloud Hosting: Honorlock is hosted in the cloud through Amazon Web Services.

-• Honorlock is not the owner of the data but holds the data for the university.
+• Data Ownership and Access: Honorlock is not the owner of the data but holds the data for the organization.
 Honorlock employees do not have access to the data unless their job requires it (e.g. support or proctors).

-• Honorlock requires no account or password.
-We use your access to the LMS to give you access to your exam when proctoring is enabled.
+• Account Security: Honorlock requires no account or password.
+When proctoring is enabled, we use your access to the LMS to give you access to your exam.

-• Honorlock employees receive training on how to use our product, FERPA, Incident Response, and Data Protection.
-All support and proctoring employees also conduct job-specific training for supporting the product, supporting students, and how to proctor effectively.
+• Employee Training: Honorlock employees receive training on how to use our product, FERPA, Incident Response, and Data Protection.
+All support and proctoring employees also conduct job-specific training for supporting the product, supporting test takers, and how to proctor effectively.

-• Honorlock conducts routine vulnerability assessments, scans, and penetration testing to ensure we continue to protect all data at all costs.
+• Regular Security Audits: Honorlock conducts routine vulnerability assessments, scans, and penetration testing to ensure we continue to protect all data at all costs.
 These tests are performed by independent third parties.
-Since 2019, it has also undergone annual independent, outside SOC 2 Type 1 data security-related audits.
+Since 2019, it has also undergone annual independent, outside SOC 2 Type 2 data security-related audits.

-• If you’d like to have your data deleted or to get access to it (such as under the GDPR, CCPA, or other applicable law), please contact your school.
-We will then respond to any requests the school makes of us.
+• Data Rights: If you’d like to have your data deleted or to get access to it (such as under the GDPR, CCPA, or other applicable law), please contact your organization.
+We will then respond to any requests.